 AFRI has an authorization for appropriations of up to $700 million for each of fiscal years 2008-2012.
 In recent years, the annual agricultural appropriation passed by Congress has provided about $200 million for NRI/IFAFS combined.
 Whether and how fast that total funding level increases will be a matter for the annual agricultural appropriations bills to determine.
-In 2012, Congress appropriated $264 million to AFRI, despite numerous requests from the Administration and research stakeholders across the country for increased funding levels.
+In 2010, Congress appropriated $262 million to AFRI.

 Under the new law, 60 percent of the funds for projects that include research will be directed toward grants for fundamental (or basic) research, and 40 percent toward applied research.
 Of the AFRI funds allocated to fundamental research, not less than 30 percent will be directed toward research by multidisciplinary teams.

 In addition, of the total amount appropriated for AFRI, at least 30 percent is to be used for “integrated” projects that combine research and education, research and extension, education and extension, or all three.